Dynamical convexity and elliptic periodic orbits for Reeb flows: Proof of Theorems A and B

 \begin{proof} Since $\ga^+_\mi$ (resp. $\ga^+_\ma$) is simple, every holomorphic cylinder in $\widehat\M(\ga^+_\mi,\ga^-_\mi;J)$ (resp. $\widehat\M(\ga^+_\ma,\ga^-_\ma;J)$) is somewhere injective and consequently $\M(\ga^+_\mi,\ga^-_\mi;J)$ (resp. $\M(\ga^+_\ma,\ga^-_\ma;J)$) is a smooth manifold of dimension zero.
 Consider a sequence $u_n$ in $\M(\ga^+_\mi,\ga^-_\mi;J)$ (resp. $\M(\ga^+_\ma,\ga^-_\ma;J)$).
 We will show that $u_n$ has a subsequence converging to an element $u_\infty$ in $\M(\ga^+_\mi,\ga^-_\mi;J)$ (resp. $\M(\ga^+_\ma,\ga^-_\ma;J)$) and therefore $\M(\ga^+_\mi,\ga^-_\mi;J)$ (resp. $\M(\ga^+_\ma,\ga^-_\ma;J)$) is a finite set.

 Since the curves $u_n$ have fixed asymptotes, there exists $C>0$ such that

 for every $n$.
 Therefore, we can employ the SFT-compactness results from \cite{BEHWZ} to study the limit of $u_n$ in the compactification of the space of holomorphic curves.
 It follows from this that there are integer numbers $1\leq l \leq m$ and a subsequence $u_n$ converging in a suitable sense to a holomorphic building given by \begin{itemize} \item (possibly several) $J_+$-holomorphic curves $u^1,\dots,u^{l-1}$; \item one $J$-holomorphic curve $u^l$; \item (possibly several) $J_-$-holomorphic curves $u^{l+1},\dots,u^m$. \end{itemize} Moreover, these holomorphic curves satisfy the following properties: \begin{itemize} \item[(a)] Each connected component of $u^i$ has only one positive puncture.
 Moreover, $u^i$ has at least one connected component not given by a trivial vertical cylinder over a periodic orbit. \item[(b)] $u^1$ is connected and positively asymptotic to $\ga^+_\mi$ (resp. $\ga^+_\ma$). \item[(c)] $u^m$ has only one negative puncture and it is asymptotic to $\ga^-_\mi$ (resp. $\ga^-_\ma$). \item[(d)] The boundary data of the curve $u^i$ at the negative end match the boundary data of $u^{i+1}$ on the positive end. \item[(e)] The sum of the indexes of $u^i$ equals the index of $u_n$ and therefore vanishes. \end{itemize} Now we split the argument in cases (H1) and (H2).

-In case (H1), since $\ga^+_\mi$ has minimal action (that is, every periodic orbit of $\bbeta^\pr_+$ has action bigger than or equal to the action of $\ga^+_\mi$) the $J_+$-holomorphic curves $u^1,\dots,u^{l-1}$ can be only vertical cylinders over $\ga^+_\mi$.
+{\bf Case (H1).} Since $\ga^+_\mi$ has minimal action (that is, every periodic orbit of $\bbeta^\pr_+$ has action bigger than or equal to the action of $\ga^+_\mi$) the $J_+$-holomorphic curves $u^1,\dots,u^{l-1}$ can be only vertical cylinders over $\ga^+_\mi$.
 But, by property (a), at least one connected component of each level of the building is not given by a trivial cylinder and therefore $l=1$; see \cite{BEHWZ}.
 Thus, $u^l=u^1$ is positively asymptotic to $\ga^+_\mi$ and consequently is somewhere injective.
 Let $\ga^-_1,\dots,\ga^-_l$ be the negative asymptotes of $u^l$.
 We have that

 where $\rcz$ is the reduced Conley-Zehnder index.
 It follows from the properties above that only one of the periodic orbits $\ga^-_1,\dots,\ga^-_l$ has free homotopy class $\ba$ and all the remaining orbits are contractible.
 But in case (H1) every contractible periodic orbit $\ga$ of $\bbeta^\pr_-$ with action less than $T$ has positive reduced Conley-Zehnder index with respect to the trivialization given by a capping disk.
 Indeed, these orbits must come from bifurcations of contractible periodic orbits of $\bbeta$ given by $\bvr^{km}$ for some $k \in \N$.
 But this implies that